Togo protests signal youth anger at dynastic rule – but is change possible?

 Lome, Togo – The chants have faded in the streets, the barricades have been cleared, and an eerie calm hangs over Togo after days of mass protests in the West African nation’s capital.
 But beneath the surface, anger simmers, security forces remain stationed at key intersections, and many fear the storm is far from over.

 From June 26 to 28, thousands took to the streets of Lome to protest constitutional reforms that critics say enable President Faure Gnassingbe to remain in power indefinitely.
-The 59-year-old leader – in office since 2005 after the death of his father, who ruled for 38 years – was recently sworn in as president of the Council of Ministers, a powerful executive role with no term limits under a newly adopted parliamentary system.
+The 59-year-old – in office since 2005 following the death of his father, who ruled for 38 years – was recently sworn in as president of the Council of Ministers, a powerful executive role with no term limits under a newly adopted parliamentary system.

 Recommended Storieslist of 3 items